callummcdougall/sae_vis/README.md

 2. **Prompt-centric vis**, where you input a custom prompt and see which features score highest on that prompt, according to a variety of possible metrics.

 <img src="https://raw.githubusercontent.com/callummcdougall/computational-thread-art/master/example_images/misc/sae-snip-2.png" width="800">

+# Version history (recording started at `0.2.9`)

+* `0.2.9` - added table for pairwise feature correlations (not just encoder-B correlations)
+* `0.2.10` - fix some anomalous characters, and update PyPI with longer description